kenyoni-software/godot-addons/README.md

 #### 1.7.0

-- Add renaming of paths when a file or folder gets renamed inside the editor.
+- Add renaming of paths when a file or folder gets renamed inside the editor
+- Add right click menu to duplicate or delete items

 #### 1.6.1